dfinity/motoko-base/doc/design.md

 ## Classes

-* Abstract data types need to be provided as classes, since that currently is the only means for encapsultion.
+* Abstract data types need to be provided as classes, since that currently is the only means for encapsulation.
   In particular, use classes for any type where it is desirable to maintain the liberty to change its representation in the future -- a library type that is transparent and happens to be sharable by accident can never again be changed, since clients might already use it in a shared context.